enarjord/passivbot/README.md

 # passivbot_futures

-**Version: 3.0.1**
+**Version: 3.1.0**

-trading bot running on bybit inverse futures and binance usdt futures
+trading bot running on bybit inverse futures and binance usdt futures using hedge mode

+bybit inverse futures not yet functional, work in progress

 use at own risk